souzatrixie/souzatrixie/README.md

 </p>

 <p>
-  😊   I can help you with web programming. <br/>
+  😊   I can help you with web programming, HTML, CSS, PHP, SQL and learning JS. <br/>
   💻   Looking for a job. <br/>
   👧   About me: I love read every kind of books and watch tv series.
 </p>